mnot/I-D/http-patch-status/draft.md

 	    HTTP/1.1 2NN Patch
 	    Content-Type: application/patch+json
-	    Patched: "ghijkl"
+	    Patches: "ghijkl"
 	    ETag: "mnopqrs"

+When determining whether a patch can be generated, the server MUST use the strong comparison function; see Section 2.3.2 of
+{{I-D.ietf-httpbis-p4-conditional}}.

 The entity tag carried by the ETag header field is associated with the selected representation - i.e., the stored response after the patch is applied.

-The Patched header field identifies the representation to apply the patch to, as indicated by the entity-tag provided in If-None-Match request header field.
+The Patches header field identifies the representation to apply the patch to, as indicated by the entity-tag provided in If-None-Match request header field.

 Therefore, in the example above, the stored response "ghijkl" is being patched, with the resulting stored response having the entity tag "mnopqrs".

 After successfully applying a patch response, clients MUST update the stored response in the following manner:

 * The value of the Content-Length header field MUST be adjusted to reflect the length of the patched response body.

-* The ETag header field MUST be replaced (or inserted, if not present) with the value of the Patched header field in the 2NN response (if present).
+* The ETag header field MUST be replaced (or inserted, if not present) with the value of the Patches header field in the 2NN response (if present).

 * Other header fields in the 2NN response MUST update the stored response, in the same manner as described in {{I-D.ietf-httpbis-p6-cache}}, Section 4.3.4.
-  However, the following fields MUST be omitted: Content-Type, Patched.
+  However, the following fields MUST be omitted: Content-Type, Patches.

 The 2NN (Patch) status code SHOULD NOT be generated if the request did not include If-None-Match, unless conflicts are handled by the patch format itself